Kevin002023/FODA/README.md

-# Fundamentals of Data Analytics Repository
+# Fundamentals of Data Analysis Repository

 By Kevin O'Leary